abacusmodeling/abacus-develop/doc/developers.md

 After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:

-* Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows:
+- Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows:

     ```shell
     git push origin --delete my-fix-branch
     ```

-* Check out the master branch:
+- Check out the master branch:

     ```shell
     git checkout develop -f
     ```

-* Delete the local branch:
+- Delete the local branch:

     ```shell
     git branch -D my-fix-branch
     ```

-* Update your master with the latest upstream version:
+- Update your master with the latest upstream version:

     ```shell
     git pull --ff upstream develop
     ```

 ### Providing unit tests

+We use GoogleTest as our test framework.
+Write your test under the corresponding module folder at `abacus-develop/tests`, then append the test to `tests/CMakeLists.txt`.
+To build tests for abacus, set `BUILD_TESTING=1` when configuring with CMake.
+Executables of test programs will be under `build/tests`.

 ### Updating documentation